Wiesen, Bavaria: Coat of arms

-The community’s arms might be described thus: Gules in base a demi-wheel spoked of six argent, the rim to base, above which a stag’s attires Or reaching into chief, between them a scallop shell of the second, the hinge towards chief.
+The municipality’s arms might be described thus: Gules in base a demi-wheel spoked of six argent, the rim to base, above which a stag’s attires Or reaching into chief, between them a scallop shell of the second, the hinge towards chief.

-The community of Wiesen historically belonged to the Counts of Rieneck until they died out in 1559, whereupon it passed to the Archbishopric of Mainz, which built a hunting castle here in the Spessart.
-In the arms, the hart’s antlers and the half Wheel of Mainz recall the Electoral state to which the community belonged.
+The municipality of Wiesen historically belonged to the Counts of Rieneck until they died out in 1559, whereupon it passed to the Archbishopric of Mainz, which built a hunting castle here in the Spessart.
+In the arms, the hart’s antlers and the half Wheel of Mainz recall the Electoral state to which the municipality belonged.
 The scallop is a symbol of Saint James.
 It refers to the parish church, which is consecrated to him.
 The tinctures gules and Or (red and gold) recall the Counts of Rieneck.
-They were closely associated with the community.
+They were closely associated with the municipality.

-The community has borne the arms since 22 July 1985.
+The municipality has borne the arms since 22 July 1985.